-4. Small enclosed spaces inside the room are treated as separate spaces if square of doorways to adjacent spaces is less than 30% of openings (doorways).
-Fire integrity of bulkheads and decks surrounding such spaces shall comply with the requirements set forth in tables of the paragraph of the Rules.
+4. Small enclosed spaces inside the room are treated as separate spaces if square of doorw ays to adjacent spaces is less than 30% of openings (doorw ays).
+Fire integrity of bulkheads and decks surrounding such spaces shall comply with the requirements set forth in tables of the paragraph.